Posted by Reyna Estrada in M/I Homes Culture, Home Building Industry

 The Traits That Make a Difference

-Success in construction requires more than technical skills—it takes communication, empathy, and grit.
+Success in construction requires more than technical skills—it takes communication, empathy, diligence, and grit.

 “My customer service and communication skills have been my biggest asset,” Lexi confessed.
-“I deal with a lot of people, and I’ve always been comfortable putting myself in their shoes when problems arise.”
+“I work with a lot of people, and I’ve always been comfortable putting myself in their shoes when problems arise.”

 Advice for the Next Generation

-Both women had clear, encouraging advice for other women considering a career in construction.
+Each woman offered encouraging advice for others considering a career in construction.

-Lexi: “Take the opportunity if it’s something you think you’d enjoy.
-A lot of the things that hold us back are in our own heads before you even step onto a job site.”
+“Take the opportunity if it’s something you think you’d enjoy.
+A lot of the things that hold us back are in our own heads, before you even step onto a job site.” - Lexi

-And from Linda, someone who’s seen it all: “It is hard work and comes with a lot of stress.
-But the feeling you get when a customer cries at their New Home Orientation and thanks you for building their dream home is worth all of it.”
+“It is hard work and comes with a lot of stress.
+But the feeling you get when a customer cries at their New Home Orientation and thanks you for building their dream home is worth all of it.” - Linda

 Building More Than Homes